Why You are Trapped In An Online Echo Chamber and What To Do About It

 The latter results in incessant trolling, belittling and banishment from the groups.
 It is very easy to dismiss someone’s opinion if you see it downvoted to oblivion, or if 99% of comments are disagreeing with the original post.
 If the topic is sensitive in nature, ‘protecting the members’ is often cited as a reason to delete and block the person posting.
 Whilst it may be necessary, this form of censorship can cause the members to only hear self-confirming opinions.

-Thus, you may be in an echo chamber and not even realise it.
+Thus, you may be in an online echo chamber and not even realize it.

 Most people talk with people who share similar views to them.
 The articles, blogs, videos and posts shared tend to be of a similar nature to what they already believe.